fflewddur/archivo/README.md

 Archivo is a cross-platform app for archiving recordings from a TiVo to your computer.
 It is designed to "just work" and require very little user input or configuration.

 ## Features
 Archivo is currently in development.
-It is intended to eventually support the following features:
+It will eventually support the following features:

 * Automatically find TiVos on your local network (*complete*)
 * List the recordings available on each TiVo (*complete*)